CQCL/pytket-docs/manual/manual_compiler.rst

 ..
 Description

 One of the simplest constraints to solve for is the :py:class:`GateSetPredicate`, since we can just substitute each gate in a :py:class`~pytket.Circuit` with an equivalent sequence of gates in the target gateset according to some known gate decompositions.
 In ``pytket``, such passes are referred to as "rebases".
 The intention here is to perform this translation naively, leaving the optimisation of gate sequences to other passes.
-Rebases can be applied to any :py:class`~pytket.Circuit` and will preserve every structural :py:class:`Predicate`, only changing the types of gates used.
+Rebases can be applied to any :py:class`~pytket.Circuit` and will preserve every structural :py:class:`~pytket.predicate.Predicate`, only changing the types of gates used.

 .. jupyter-execute::